BasicPrimitives/react-demo/server/src/static/familychartwithannotations.md

 ## Demoed Features
-Family chart visualizes dependency trees and graphs in form of multiple inheritance diagram.
+The family chart visualizes dependency trees and graphs in the form of a layered multiple-inheritance diagram.

 ### Family Chart Auto Layout
 * Automatic connection lines grouping into bundles